SKILLSCOPE

 Screenshot of a digital flowchart or storyboard consisting of multiple slides with a purple and pink theme, featuring illustrated female characters, text boxes, conditional screens, and arrows indicating a sequence or process.

-IMMERSIVE UXR
+IMMERSIVE MMAI UXR

 Using mid & high-fidelity wireframes, I crafted multimodal experiences in MS Teams, Figma, and AI tools, conducting think-aloud usability studies to gather valuable data.